Applied kinesiology

-Applied kinesiology (AK) is a pseudoscience-based technique in alternative medicine claimed to be able to diagnose illness or choose treatment by testing muscles for strength and weakness.
+Applied kinesiology (AK), also known as muscle testing, is a pseudoscience-based technique in alternative medicine claimed to be able to diagnose illness or choose treatment by testing muscles for strength and weakness.

 According to their guidelines on allergy diagnostic testing, the American College of Allergy, Asthma and Immunology stated there is "no evidence of diagnostic validity" of applied kinesiology.
-"Another study indicated that the use of applied kinesiology to evaluate nutrient status is no more useful than random guessing," and the American Cancer Society has said that "scientific evidence does not support the claim that applied kinesiology can diagnose or treat cancer or other illness".
+Another study indicated that the use of applied kinesiology to evaluate nutrient status is "no more useful than random guessing."
+The American Cancer Society has said that "scientific evidence does not support the claim that applied kinesiology can diagnose or treat cancer or other illness".

 History and current use

 George J. Goodheart, a chiropractor, originated applied kinesiology in 1964 and began teaching it to other chiropractors.
 An organization of Goodheart Study Group Leaders began meeting in 1973, selected the name "The International College of Applied Kinesiology" (ICAK) in 1974, adopted bylaws in 1975, elected officers in 1975, and "certified" its charter members (called "diplomates") in 1976.
 ICAK now considers 1976 to be the date it was founded and 1973 to be the date that its first chairman took office.

+AK grew in popularity among Mormon alternative medicine culture.
+In Educated, Tara Westover recounts her Mormon mother beginning to practice AK in the mid-to-late 1990s.
+In 2007, Mormon chiropractor Bradley Nelson published the AK book The Emotion Code, which further popularized the practice.

-While this practice is primarily used by chiropractors, AK is also used by a number of other practitioners of complementary therapy.
+While AK is primarily used by chiropractors, it is also used by many other practitioners of complementary therapy.
 In 2003, it was the 10th most frequently used chiropractic technique in the United States, with 37.6% of chiropractors employing this method and 12.9% of patients being treated with it.
-Some basic AK based techniques have also been used by nutritional supplement distributors, including multilevel distributors.
+Some basic AK-based techniques have also been used by nutritional supplement distributors, including multilevel distributors.

 Claims

 Applied kinesiology is presented as a system that evaluates structural, chemical, and mental aspects of health by using a method referred to as muscle response testing or manual muscle testing (MMT) alongside conventional diagnostic methods.
-The essential premise of applied kinesiology, which is not shared by mainstream medical theory, is that every organ dysfunction is accompanied by a weakness in a specific corresponding muscle in what is termed the "viscerosomatic relationship."
+The essential premise of applied kinesiology, which is not shared by mainstream medical theory, is that every organ dysfunction is accompanied by a weakness in a specific corresponding muscle, known as the "viscerosomatic relationship".
 Treatment modalities relied upon by AK practitioners include joint manipulation and mobilization, myofascial, cranial and meridian therapies, clinical nutrition, and dietary counseling.